 On Friday 11 December 2020, a ten-year ‘Town Investment Plan was submitted to the Ministry for Housing, Communities and Local Government.
-The Plan identifies £29m of investments that, if successful, will be transformative for Margate and act as a catalyst for future investment.
+The Plan identified £29m of transformative interventions for Margate that could act as a catalyst for future investment.
+As a result of the Government’s reduced offer of £22.2 million an updated list of projects has been submitted, the process for developing the list can be reviewed here.

 Watch the ‘Explainer Video’